 Start, Stay, or Get Going On Your Tableau Cloud Migration?

 As a Tableau partner with years supporting businesses through systems evolution, the Atrium team knows that Tableau Cloud is a must for those just starting their Tableau journey, already working deeply with a cloud data infrastructure like Salesforce or Snowflake, or wanting to invest in producing insights and data culture instead of managing a deployment.
 While Tableau Cloud will not address poor design, it might free up resources to help enablement and coaching.
-Existing Tableau deployments with smaller user bases (<100 users) should absolutely consider migrating.
+Existing Tableau deployments with smaller user bases (<100 users) should absolutely migrate to Tableau Cloud, or at least consider it.

 On the other hand, Tableau Server is currently required for PCI or HIPAA compliance, cloud-averse entities, or those with significant investment and technical debt with an existing large deployment.
 Tableau Server allows for more intense auditing and compliance monitoring.
 A dedicated Tableau team also allows knowledgeable admins to finely tune the deployment to the organization’s needs and maintain complete control over things like server backups.
 Customers with large IT teams but minimal Tableau Server support should consider migrating to avoid a dreaded “the person that deployed Tableau left” scenario.